Social-Religious Reforms, Personalities, and Organizations:

 - Seva Sadan was founded by Behramji M.Malabari in Bombay

-- They worked for various reforms in the social and cultural field.
+- They worked for various reforms in the social and cultural fields.

 - This was against child marriage, forced widowhood, and helping women who were socially suppressed.